rocjs/roc/README.md

 - Application code is exactly that; not __boilerplate__ or __glue__-like operations
 - Consistent configuration and runtime management

-Several opinionated extensions exist that can save a lot of time if aligned with your preferences, for example providing [Webpack](https://github.com/webpack), [Babel](https://babeljs.io/) and [React](http://facebook.github.io/react/) ready to be used.
+Several opinionated packages exist that can save a lot of time if aligned with your preferences, for example providing [Webpack](https://github.com/webpack), [Babel](https://babeljs.io/) and [React](http://facebook.github.io/react/) ready to be used.

 ## Introduction
 Development toolkit that makes it easier to create web applications and components without the boilerplate fragmentation and complex setup processes.
 It does this in a modular and extendable way.

-Makes it easy to; using existing extensions:
+Makes it easy to; using existing packages:
 * Create production ready [React](http://facebook.github.io/react/) applications featuring universal rendering.
 * Create general web applications running on a [Koa](http://koajs.com/) server.
 * First class developer experience with hot reloading and [Browsersync](http://browsersync.io).
 * Best in class build setup using [Webpack](http://webpack.github.io/) and [Babel](http://babeljs.io).

-Basically Roc composes some great open source tools and make them easy to use with a streamlined command line interface and configuration/extension system.
+Basically Roc composes some great open source tools and make them easy to use with a streamlined command line interface and configuration/package system.
 Roc allows for overriding of every aspect of it, so it does not limit you.

 ## Get started
 ### Install Roc